Introduction to AI training water use

 - Workload planning: adjust power and duration to represent different model sizes, hardware generations, or training schedules.

-- Efficiency improvements: estimate the impact of lowering PUE or switching to a lower-water cooling approach (reflected in a lower L/kWh factor).
+- Efficiency improvements: estimate the effect of lowering PUE or moving to a lower-water cooling approach, which shows up here as a lower L/kWh factor.

 When comparing scenarios, the most common mistake is mixing scopes.
-For example, one source might report on-site cooling water only, while another includes upstream electricity water.
-The calculator will still compute a number, but the comparison may be misleading unless you align the definition of “water per kWh.”
+One source may report on-site cooling water only, while another includes upstream electricity water.
+The calculator will still produce a number, but the comparison can be misleading unless you align the definition of "water per kWh" first.

-If you do not have measured values yet, these ranges can help you choose reasonable initial inputs.
+If you do not have measured values yet for an AI training job, the ranges below can help you choose a plausible starting point.
 Replace them with facility-specific data whenever possible.

 - Power draw (kW): a single server is often ~1–3 kW; a multi-accelerator node may be ~5–10 kW; rack-scale training can be 20–50+ kW; multi-rack clusters can be hundreds of kW or more.

 - Duration (hours): experiments may run for minutes to hours; full training runs can run for days or weeks.
-If you are estimating a multi-phase run (pretraining + fine-tuning), you can compute each phase separately and add the results.
+If you are estimating a multi-phase run (pretraining + fine-tuning), calculate each phase separately and add the results.

 - PUE: highly optimized facilities may be ~1.1–1.3; many modern sites are ~1.3–1.6; older sites can be 1.6+ depending on climate and design.